zackluckyf/angular-project/readme.md

   * Uses third party API to keep data fresh
   * Built with AngularJS
   * Component based
-  * Webapck used to bundle dependencies
+  * Webpack used to bundle dependencies

 ## Next Steps